Long-form-AI-video-generation/script-parser-custom-node/README.md

 - **Prompt Engineering**: Convert storyboard scenes into optimized video generation prompts
 - **Modular Pipeline**: Three independent, chainable nodes for maximum flexibility
 - **ComfyUI Integration**: Seamless workflow integration with custom output types
-- **Zero API Key Configuration**: All AI processing is handled by a secure relay server, so you never have to manage or expose your own API keys.

 ---